 The aluminium roof surmounts a wooden structure that on a more mundane level looks like a row of wine barrels.

 The Alhambra, a treasure of Moorish Spain, is one of Spain’s architectural wonders and its most-visited monument.
-There are three distinct groups of buildings on the Alhambra hill: the Palacios Nazaríes (Royal or Nasrid Palaces), the palace gardens of the Generalife and the Alcazaba.
+There are three distinct groups of buildings on Alhambra Hill: the Palacios Nazaríes (Royal or Nasrid Palaces), the palace gardens of the Generalife and the Alcazaba.

-Senator Granada Spa Hotel is next to Granada's Congress Center and 250 m from Granada's historic center.
+Senator Granada Spa Hotel is next to Granada's Congress Center and 250 m from Granada's historic centre.
 It offers elegant rooms, a gym, a café and free Wi-Fi.

 You’ll find memorable processions of pasos (floats) and penitents at Seville, Málaga, Granada and Córdoba, and to a lesser extent in smaller towns such as Jerez, Arcos, Baeza and Úbeda.
 All culminate with dramatic candlelight processions at dawn on Good Friday, with Easter Day itself more of a family occasion.